-- Talk to your child about sharing before she goes on playdates with other children.
+- Talk to your child about sharing before she has playdates with other children.
 For example, you could say, ‘When Georgia comes over, you’ll need to share some of your toys.
 Why don’t we ask her what she wants to play with?’
-You can also talk to your child about sharing before heading off to child care or preschool.
+You can also talk to your child about sharing before she starts child care or preschool.

 When your child won’t share

-Your toddler probably doesn’t have an understanding of what sharing is.
-In general, toddlers believe they’re the centre of the world and that everything belongs to them.
+Your two-year-old probably doesn’t have an understanding of what sharing is.
+In general, young toddlers believe they’re the centre of the world and that everything belongs to them.
 For sharing, children also need to be able to manage their emotions, and toddlers are only starting to learn how to do this.

-It’s important to be realistic about a preschooler’s ability to share.
-At this age, most children are still very self-focused, and have little understanding of other people’s thoughts and emotions.
+It’s a good idea to be realistic about a preschooler’s ability to share.
+At this age, most children are still learning and can find it hard to understand other people’s thoughts and emotions.

-At this age, your child will be much more patient and tolerant than she used to be.
-She’ll also be keen to do the right thing.
-She can form more complex relationships, which really helps with the idea of sharing.
-She’ll get lots of practice sharing at school too – for example, sharing pencils at his desk or sharing paints in art.
+At this age, your child will be much more patient and tolerant than he used to be.
+He’ll also be keen to do the right thing and can form more complex relationships, which really helps with the idea of sharing.
+Your child can get lots of practice sharing at school too – for example, sharing pencils at his desk or sharing paints in art.